 Lynch Law Firm, PLLC

-Expanding Texas companies eventually expand oversees.
+Expanding Texas companies eventually expand overseas.
 This always initially sounds like a great idea but actually getting your product into the hands of foreign buyers is a lot of work.
-Distributers sell your products within their local market and make, or ruin, the success of your products’ move oversees.
-Here are a few of the considerations to explore before executing a contract with an oversees distributor:
+Distributers sell your products within their local market and make, or ruin, the success of your products’ move overseas.
+Here are a few of the considerations to explore before executing a contract with an overseas distributor:

 As a US based exporter, you can get in a lot of trouble for what your distributer’s agent’s agent did.
 Your distributer should make some affirmative representations that they maintain an up-to-date understanding of US export regulations and only contract with others who do the same.
 This can be a very difficult thing when, for example, bribery seems the only way to accomplish things at some ports.
 Unfortunately, this is probably something a “cheap” distributer cannot perform.
 An also unfortunate truth is that the more regulated your product or the riskier you destination country, the more you will pay for a decent distributer.